What is the definition of the term ‘liquidation’ ?

-As Insolvency Practitioners who’ve helped thousands of directors through the process, we’re well placed to answer this question.
+As licensed insolvency practitioners who’ve helped thousands of directors through the process, we’re well placed to answer this question.

 In the following article we’ll explore the definition and ramifications of liquidation for all concerned.